coopersimpson/coopersimpson.github.io/_pages/about.md

   limit: 3 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: false
+  enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 ## about me

-Graduate software developer.

 ##### current interests
 - Android and iOS development
 - Kotlin
+- Kotlin Multiplatform
+- Swift
 - Nix